Skip over navigation

 Particularly if you're batting second you're going to have to evaluate the position each over, and I think the game is worth playing in its own right.

 There's lots of mathematics to be practised and explored in arithmetic and probability and statistics.
 There are plenty of opportunities for enquiry - what is the typical score per over in each batting style, and how likely are wickets to be lost in each mode?
 Then there's the statistical side - how do the scores we get compare with those in the real thing?
-(I looked up the scores of nearly 150 English Twenty20 games last season; scores ranged from 68 to 239, with a mean average of 159 for the team batting first and 146 for the side batting second.
-The average number of wickets to fall was about 6.2.)
+(I looked up the scores of over 100 English Twenty20 games last season; scores ranged from 59 to 229, with a mean average of 165 for the team batting first and 152 for the side batting second.
+The average number of wickets to fall was about 6.3.)

 I imagine these simple rules will satisfy most people, but there's plenty of scope for taking things further.
+It is possible for a team to score no runs in an over - maybe you could reassign one of the numbers on the batting teams' dice to correspond to this, or say, for example, that if the bowler rolls a 1 then the batting team scores zero for that over, regardless of what they have rolled.
 You might like to use a slightly less blunt instrument for distinguishing between batsmen - perhaps wickets should fall when the bowler rolls a 6 for the top four wickets, then on a 5 or 6 for the next three, and on a 4, 5 or 6 for the final three.
 And wickets fall most easily in the last couple of overs, so you could introduce a modification to take care of that.
 We have batting Styles 1 to 3; is it worth trying a Style 4?
 And should the play be directed entirely by the decisions of the batting side, or should the bowling team have an input into the tactics?

 For further information, a convenient first port of call is the